cs6386/cs6386.github.io/_modules/week-04.md

 ---
-title: Ethical and social Considerations
+title: Ethical and Social Considerations
 ---